stanfordjournalism/stanford-progj-2022/assignments/final_project_story_idea.md

 * Assess and plan
 * Present story idea

+The "deliverables" for this story pitch assignment are:

+- A Google Document submitted via Canvas
-The final "deliverable" for this assignment is an in-class presentation of your story idea.
+- A brief in-class presentation of your story idea